SebasJan/WelgelegenBB-WebDev1-Eindopdracht/README.md

 Most of the text on the homepage is written by an AI: https://app.inferkit.com/demo and then translated to dutch with another AI: https://www.deepl.com/translator
 All the images were generated using yet antoher AI: https://openai.com/dall-e-2/

+To get to the login page navigate to /admin
+Login with:
+username: admin
+password: admin

 TODO:
+[] - andere 404 page
+[] - reCaptchav3 implementeren
+[] - error handeling
 [] - dont use SELECT *
 [] - dont save, but update, if someone is already in database [] - remove unnacicary CSS